Updated on October 18, 2024

 Consent Agenda: A consent agenda (also called a consent calendar) allows a legislative body like a city council to approve a list of items together without discussion or individual motions.

 Ordinance: Local laws enacted by local governments, such as city councils or county commissions.
-They are used to govern matters that are specific to a particular jurisdiction and are not covered by state or federal laws.
+They are used to govern matters specific to a particular jurisdiction and not covered by state or federal laws.
 Ordinances are usually applied within a specific geographic area, such as a city, town, or municipality.
-They can cover a wide range of issues, including zoning regulations, noise restrictions, property maintenance standards, and local taxation.
+They can cover various issues, including zoning regulations, noise restrictions, property maintenance standards, and local taxation.

 Public comment: Comments submitted to councils, committees, and commissions on specific agenda items during public meetings.
 These may be written or live (in person or virtual).